All you need to know about Lux Levels

 One lux is equal to one lumen per square meter, and they vary from lumens, which calculates the brightness of the source of light.
 Therefore, 1 LUX = 1 Lumen / m2

-If you are looking for a variety of options for lighting levels, you need to consider the intensity of light depending on the space as well.
+If you are looking for options for commercial luminaires, you need to consider the intensity of light depending on the space.
 The intensity of light will be different for a storeroom and a workshop.
-Low light levels do not affect the working in the storage space, while high illumination levels are required in the textile, electronic, automobile, industries where detailed tasks are done.
+Low light levels do not affect the working in the storage space, while high illumination levels are required in the textile, electronic, and automobile, industries where detailed tasks are done.
 But, before choosing the number of LED luminaires needed in your commercial area, you need to understand the pointers below-mentioned.

 - In areas where we do tasks like reading, it is recommended to increase the LUX to 200.